Script-Whiz/Games/README.md

 Ver 13 has a new Conclusion, as "new data" has given different results.

 Ver 14 - All cells run with no kernal fail, before saving, and uploading to gitHub and TT.

+Ver15 - There were many fixes that are somehow missing in this new version, and had to be redone.
+My Jupyter Notebook has been acting funky for a while.
+I may need to reinstall.
+So, although it must seem like I am ignoreing your notes, I am not.
+I noticed a few of my rev 5 notes missing in this version.
+I added those back in.
+I think I have fixed everything now.
 .